AyubsWrld/Capstone/README.md

 - Successful upload of files from the mobile device to the external hard drive.
 - Intuitive and responsive user interface.

----

-This plan provides a solid foundation to start working on your ESP32 and React Native project.
-You can adjust the timeline and tasks as needed during development.
-Let me know if you'd like to dive deeper into any specific section!